dacorvo/kaizouman.github.io/_posts/2018-07-25-lif-neuron-tensorflow.md

 The input current and considered time interval are passed at Tensorflow placeholders.

-The code for the main graph operations are described below (please refer to my [jupyter notebook](https://github.com/kaizouman/tensorsandbox/blob/master/snn/leaky_integrate_fire.ipynb) for details:
+The main graph operations are described below (please refer to my [jupyter notebook](https://github.com/kaizouman/tensorsandbox/blob/master/snn/leaky_integrate_fire.ipynb) for details:

 ```python